joakim/kay/ideas.md

 Time is of the essence.

-[Inventing on Principle](https://www.youtube.com/watch?v=PUv66718DII) by Bret Victor + [Clojure's approach to Identity and State](https://clojure.org/about/state), only with cells and values types?
+[Rich Hickey's approach to identity and state](https://clojure.org/about/state) + [Bret Victor's Inventing on Principle](https://www.youtube.com/watch?v=PUv66718DII), only with cells and values types?
 All mutation of state is done through messages, so the history of mutations may be (globally) recorded, rewound, replayed, stepped through and inspected.
 [Transactions](https://clojure.org/reference/refs) should also be possible.

 ### Reactive